UltraMessaging/um_perf/README.md

 ## Measurement Outliers

-The SmartSource transport code is written to provide a very constant execution time.
+The Smart Source transport code is written to provide a very constant execution time.
 Dynamic memory (malloc/free) is not used during message transfer.
-There is very little cause for measurement outliers (jitter) in the SmartSource code itself.
+There is very little cause for measurement outliers (jitter) in the Smart Source code itself.

 However, the measurements made at Informatica show significant outliers.
 Two environmental factors cause these outliers: